karljohanh/majobar/README.md

 The website was built using the following technologies:

-React: A JavaScript library for building user interfaces.
+- React: A JavaScript library for building user interfaces.
-Tailwind CSS: A utility-first CSS framework for rapidly building custom designs.
+- Tailwind CSS: A utility-first CSS framework for rapidly building custom designs.
-Swiper.js: A modern slider library.

-## Running the project locally

-To run the project on your local machine, you'll need to have Node.js and npm (Node Package Manager) installed.
-Follow these steps:

-1. Clone the repository to your local machine.
-2. Navigate to the project directory.
-3. Install the project dependencies: `npm install`
-4. Start the development server: `npm run start`

-The website should now be accessible in your browser at http://localhost:3000/.

-### Contributions

-If you're interested in contributing to the project, we'd love to have your help!
-Please open an issue or create a pull request with your proposed changes.
+- As well as other librares, such as swiper.js and framer motion.